-If the exclusions apply and the trust is under the threshold, include dividends received in the total at Box 13B and any qualifying overseas tax credits in the total at Box 13A.
+If the exclusions apply and the trust is under the threshold, include dividends received in Box 13B and any qualifying overseas tax credits in Box 13A.

 If your dividend exceeds your FIF income, the amount of imputation credit you can claim is calculated on the basis of your FIF income.
 If your FIF income exceeds your dividend, you can claim the entire imputation credit attached to the dividend.
 Any excess imputation credit can't be carried forward to the next year or coverted to a loss.